hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

 ```

-And now you can run the HDFS commands without error.
+And now you can run the HDFS command without error.

 # Key takeaway
 [TO-DO]